 City of Bristol

-Bristol has a selection of education facilities for all ages, from a range of infant, junior and primary schools to secondary schools.
-For older students there is the City of Bristol College, South Gloucestershire and Stroud College, plus the University of Bristol and the University of the West of England.
+Each area of Bristol has a wide range of education facilities for all ages.
+Clifton College is the city centre independent school.
+For further and higher education there is the City of Bristol College, South Gloucestershire & Stroud College, the University of Bristol, and the University of the West of England.